JuliaAI/Imbalance.jl/paper.md

 - Functions should be implemented in smaller units to aid for testing
 - Testing coverage should be maximized; even the most basic functions should be tested

 This set of design principles is also satisfied by `Imbalance.jl`.
 Implemented techniques are tested by testing smaller units that form the technique.
-End-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` package from Python and comparing outputs.
+End-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` toolbox from Python and comparing outputs.

 ## User Experience